ouspg/CompSec/Lab2_Network/README.md

 XSS attacks above are relatively harmless, as they affect only you.
 It would be more harmful if you could get a damaging code snippet inside the database or make the results of the script otherwise visible to other users.
 One way to do this is to create a user that has a malicious script as its name.

-In this example, we are going to create a user with the following as it's email address:
+In this example, we are going to create a user with the following as its email address:

 ```js
 <iframe src="javascript:alert(`xss`)">